A Study of Prucalopride For Functional Constipation in Children and Teenagers

 Time Frame

-Part A: Average Change From Baseline in Participants' Stool Consistency Based on Bristol Stool Form Scale (BSFS) Score During Week 12
+Part A: Change From Baseline in Participants' Weekly Stool Consistency Based on Bristol Stool Form Scale (BSFS) Score at Week 12 Categorized by Age

-Part A: Average Change From Baseline in Straining During Week 12
+Part A: Change From Baseline in Weekly Straining Score Based on a 3-point Likert Scale at Week 12

-Part A: Percentage of Participants With Fecal Incontinence per Week
+Part A: Percentage of Participants With Fecal Incontinence at Week 12

-Fecal incontinence is defined as unintentional smear or liquid stool in the underwear that is not due to poor wiping.
+Fecal incontinence was defined as unintentional smear or liquid stool in the underwear that is not due to poor wiping.
 Fecal incontinence can only occur in toilet-trained participants.
 Non-retentive fecal incontinence is diagnosed (must include at least a 1-month history in a child with a developmental age older than 4 years for all the following): (i) defecation in places inappropriate to the sociocultural context, (ii) no evidence of fecal retention, and (iii) after appropriate evaluation, the fecal incontinence cannot be explained by another medical condition.
-Proportion of participants with fecal incontinence per week during the 12-week treatment period will be assessed.
+Percentages are rounded off to the nearest single decimal place.

 Other Outcome Measures